NorthernL1ghts/AlyCompilerOld/Documents/Ideas.md

 Ideally we want to go parent down rather than the alternative of bottom up, but I don't necessarily think that is possible right.
 I am just trying to establish some kind of control flow or order.

-I am not too sure if this is exactly how I want to do this, but it's looking a lot and quite similar to our NODE structure, maybe we can pack this in an environment?
+I am not too sure if this is exactly how I want to do this, but it's looking a lot and quite similar to our NODE structure, maybe we can pack this in an environment???

 Parser:
 Scope